fidoriel/OpenJoomlaOAuth/README.md

 I created my own fork to have a more lightweight and customizable and free solution.
 The whole plugin was debloated, all feature limitations removed and the code was cleaned up to some degree and some bugs were fixed.
 It is able to do everything I need but still lacks some features you may expect from a full fledged OAuth client - feel free to contribute, it is free and open source.
+There is currently no role mapping and no way to configure a custom attribute mapping.

 ## Create Login Button